MuhsinBashirrr/ai-receptionist-doctor/README.md

-# ai-receptionist-doctor
+## AI Receptionist for Doctor

-AI-powered receptionist for a doctor, handling emergencies and messages.
+This is a Flask-based AI receptionist for a doctor, capable of handling emergency situations and messages.